 Students will embark on a guided journey of discovery that examines our perceptions of work, organizations, and cultures as influenced by film.
 Students will draw upon secondary research as well as class discussion to critically analyze the content and messages of the film.
-Prerequisites: BUS 226, BUS 240, or by permission.
+Prerequisites: BUS 240 preferred.